Dre Campbell Farm

 Staying on top of weeds can also turn poor soil into healthy soil.

 Weeds can use up soil nutrients that your plants need to thrive.
-Therefore, before and after planting, make sure you get rid of weeds that will otherwise compete with your vegetables.
+Therefore, before and after planting, get rid of weeds that will otherwise compete with your crops.

 If you don’t need to dig, avoid it.
-This is a simple rule, but it’s often missed.
-Why should you avoid digging?
+Why?

-In the simplest terms, digging disrupts soil life and can damage soil structure.
-Additionally, it will disturb any dormant weed seeds lying beneath.
+Simply put, digging disrupts soil life and can damage soil structure.
+Additionally, it may disturb any dormant weed seeds lying beneath.

 9. Cover Your Soil at All Times

 Organic mulches will enrich poor soil as they decompose.
-Use grass clippings, hay, wood shavings, and any other crop residues available to you.
+Use grass clippings, hay, wood shavings, and other plant scraps.

 Mulches can also help protect the soil in the winter.